cerner/terra-framework/packages/terra-navigation-prompt/docs/implementation-guide/IMPLEMENTATION_GUIDE_PART_2.md

 };
 ```

 We remove the `ref` from the NavigationPromptCheckpoint and instead implement `onPromptChange` to store the currently rendered NavigationPrompt's in the FormSwitcher's state.
-We disable the 'Switch to' buttons altogether if a NavigationPrompt is detected and render our own custom message within the FormSwitcher to notify our users.
+We disable the 'Switch to' buttons altogether if a NavigationPrompt is detected.
 We could also use this state to control other navigation-capable components, like client-side routers.